-If there is one thing we do not like doing at all, then it is to forget old differences and fights, and focus on the present whilst looking forward into the future.
+There is one thing we do not like doing at all, then it is to forget old differences and fights, and focus on the present whilst looking forward into the future.
 It seems that whenever a dispute occurs between couples, the past is always right at hand to ignite the fire!
 It also occurs when we argue with our children or grandchildren, our brothers and sisters, even with our friends.
 We are renowned for embracing the past like we would hold a wean.
 We often refer to the past whenever the situation arises without taking into consideration that times have moved on.
-But it seems as if we can't stop using the past as a stick to hurt and hit people.
+It is also then so true that the past we do remember is often a mixture of idealistic and unrealistic things that we wanted to achieve.
+It seems as if we cannae stop using the past as an obstacle to any progress or new opportunity in the present.

-Others are so caught up by their past, that they can't live in the present or see a future.
+Others are so caught up by their past, that they cannae live in the present or see a future.
 We hear it so many times in the stories of people that suffered abuse or addiction.
 We read it in the tragic letters of people who commit suicide.
 More and more children fall victim of neglect which will scar them for the rest of their lives.
 I am sure there are even people sitting in this church this morning that would want to deny some events that happened in their past.